cytodata/cytodata-hackathon-2018/README.md

 From the data analysis perspective, the problem can be formulated in various ways, including manifold learning, domain adaptation, subspace alignment, and transfer learning.
-Add an issue to this repository with links to relevant literature if you want to suggest a methodology and discuss it with other participants.

 <p align="center">
   <img src="files/domains.png?raw=True" alt="Domains"/>